Johnny Canuck: Comic book hero

 The character re-emerged during World War II in the February 1942 issue of Bell Features' Dime Comics #1.
 Cartoonist Leo Bachle created the character as a teenager, apparently on a challenge from a Bell executive.
 Initially, Johnny Canuck had no superpowers.
 Johnny Canuck's cartoon exploits helped Canada fight against Nazism.
 Like Captain America, he met Adolf Hitler and almost single-handedly ended the war.

-The use of such stock figures diminished in popularity after World War II.
-However, in 1975, a new comic book character, Captain Canuck, emerged.
+The use of such stock figures diminished in popularity after World War II, but in 1975, a new comic book character, Captain Canuck, emerged.
 Created by Richard Comely (who at the time was unaware of the earlier Johnny Canuck character), Captain Canuck was a costumed superhero rather than just a hero, and he wore red and white tights and bore a red maple leaf emblazoned on the forehead of his mask.

 In 1995, Canada Post issued a series of Canadian postage stamps celebrating Canada's comic-book superheroes.
 Johnny Canuck is depicted as he appeared in the comic books, dressed in flight jacket, goggles, leather headgear and boots.
 Johnny Canuck is linked to a tradition of stalwart, honest, upstanding Canadian heroes.

 Ty Templeton and Moonstone Books resurrected the character in a comic originally called Johnny Canuck and the Guardians of the Northern Lights and then re-titled The Northern Guard, which published two issues in December 2010 and March 2011.